wrightben/math/Teaching Math with good UX.md

 Teachers, students, parents, and taxpayers in the U.S. tolerate this, even as we collectively encourage young people to pursue education, especially in math-dependent degrees, and allocate millions to help them.

 Khan Academy, unlike most textbooks, has simplified math instruction.
 The problems are less difficult to understand.
 They've incorporated modern user experience in the presentation of examples and use rewards to encourage practice.
-However, they recently changed their once-beautiful UI that made the entirety of math visible, and buried it in text like a traditional textbook again.
+However, they recently changed their once-beautiful UI that made the entirety of math visible, and buried it in text like a traditional textbook.

 The improvement I'd suggest to Khan Academy is teaching math symbolism in conjunction with, but secondary to, the fundamental skills of addition and subtraction—Like a computer might do math.
 Logs, as my primary example, are essentially division, though their symbolism makes them seem complicated.